 *Included within Bronx Zoo Admission, which includes park entry and unlimited Star Attractions.
 Limited Admission tickets are for park entry only.
 Some exhibits and attractions are seasonal.
 Availability is also subject to unforeseen conditions including weather, mechanical, safety, capacity, crowding and/or animal-related considerations.

 What STAR Attractions are available in the Winter?
-From November through March, enjoy two outdoor STAR Attractions, Bug Carousel and Nature Trek, plus you can also visit the two additional indoor Star Attractions of JungleWorld and Congo Gorilla Forest.
+From November through March, enjoy JungleWorld, Bug Carousel and Nature Trek.
+Please note, Congo Gorilla Forest is closed Jan – March 3, 2023.

 Check out our interactive map!